 8) Despite popular myths, no German Shepherd breeds have wolf ancestors.

-9) While they have a mild temperament, White Shepherds must be exposed to proper socialization not to become jealous or aggressive toward strangers.
+9) While they have a mild temperament, White Shepherds must be exposed to proper socialization so as not to become jealous or aggressive toward strangers.

 10) Hip and elbow dysplasia are two of this breed’s most common health problems